 Companies like Reef and Kitchen Podular use nontraditional pieces of property, like parking lots and garages, to deploy modular ghost kitchen facilities and expand these hubs for restaurants across the country.

 Reef considers itself an alternative to major host kitchen models like Kitchen United and Cloud Kitchens that have a fixed number of kitchen availability at their facilities and operate similar to a landlord for partner restaurants.
-Reef, on the other hand, controls 5,000 parking lots and garages in the U.S. and Canada, and can quickly open up 200-square-foot "kitchen vessels" inside shipping containers in these areas that can operate up to four to six brands.
+Reef, on the other hand, controlled 5,000 parking lots and garages in the U.S. and Canada as of November, and can quickly open up 200-square-foot "kitchen vessels" inside shipping containers in these areas that can operate up to four to six brands.

 "Much like the third-party delivery model upset the industry, I think that ghost kitchens are as well.
 Just like there are plenty of folks that are not happy about paying a very high percentage to the delivery platforms, I think there are a lot of folks looking at ghost kitchens… where you are basically just leasing space from a ghost kitchen landlord," Reef COO Carl Segal said.
 "I’m not sure how that model works for every brand. … You have to do enough business to make it profitable and make it worth your while."